Jwan622/hopkins_data_structures/module_10/notes.md

 **Summary**:
-- for random file, about the same as straight merge.
+- for random file, about the same as straight merge above.
 - for in order files, much better.
-O(n) in ordrered, you pass through and end up with 1 subfile and when you have 1 subfile, you're done.
+O(n) in ordrered, you pass through 1 time and end up with 1 subfile and when you have 1 subfile, you're done already.
 - reversed file, quadratic. n files of size 1. then you have to merge.
 O(n^2)